[Updated 12/20/2021] Personally, I’d argue that the best Western NC small towns easily rank among the best small towns in America on the whole.

-Located on a high plateau in the southern Blue Ridge Mountains, Cashiers is the last, but certainly not least, on our small towns in North Carolina list.
+Located on a high plateau in the southern Blue Ridge Mountains, Cashiers NC is last town on our small towns in North Carolina list.

 Around Cashiers, the Nantahala National Forest spreads out, offering up a slew of lovely mountain streams, hiking trails, and high peaks offering spectacular scenic views.

 The town itself is also home to breweries, boutiques, and vacation homes.
 The Village Green Park is worth a stroll, and this is a jumping off point for some top-notch waterfalls.

 In my eyes, these small, rural towns in the Blue Ridge Mountains of North Carolina are all among the most charming and best small towns in the USA.